timescale/docs/install/installation-archlinux.md

 ## Where to next
-Now that you have your first TimescaleDB database up and running, you can check out the [TimescaleDB][tsdb-docs] section in our documentation, and find out what you can do with it.
+Now that you have your first TimescaleDB database up and running, you can check out the [TimescaleDB][tsdb-docs] section in the documentation, and find out what you can do with it.

 If you want to work through some tutorials to help you get up and running with